collectionspace/Tools/scripts/csops/README.md

 ##### Description
 Rotates log files.
 Currently, this script only rotates tomcat's catalina.out log.
 In the future, this script may also rotate and/or remove additional log files.

-### csdeployreports - (re)deploy reports from this repo
+### csdeployreports - (re)deploy reports for this deployment
 ##### Synopsis
 ```
 csdeployreports
 ```
 ##### Description
-Copies the JRXML files from this repo into the reports directory cleans out the existing compiled versions.
+Copies the JRXML files for this deployment into the reports directory, and cleans out the existing compiled reports.
 CollectionSpace will recompile them as needed.